-When you have sinus problems, it’s often difficult to know when to see a doctor and how to prevent frequent illness.
-W. Andy Logan, MD, an ear, nose and throat (ENT) physician with Baptist Health Madisonville, says it’s not always easy to determine whether you have an infection or simply a cold.
-Here are some questions to consider:
+W. Andy Logan, MD, an ear, nose, and throat (ENT) physician with Baptist Health Madisonville, says that when you experience sinus congestion symptoms, it’s not always easy to determine whether you have an infection or simply a cold.

-Sinusitis refers to infection, inflammation or swelling of the nasal cavity and sinuses, a group of hollow spaces surrounding the nose and eyes.
-Sinusitis can be caused by viruses, bacteria or fungi, and may be considered acute (lasting up to four weeks), recurrent (repeated) or chronic (long-lasting).
-While headache and facial pain and pressure are symptoms of a sinus infection, those symptoms alone are rarely ever a sinus infection, Dr. Logan says.
+Sinusitis refers to infection, inflammation, or swelling of the nasal cavity and sinuses, a group of hollow spaces surrounding the nose and eyes.
+Viruses, bacteria, and fungi can cause sinusitis, and it may be classified as acute (lasting up to four weeks), recurrent (repeated), or chronic (long-lasting).

 - Cloudy or colored nasal discharge

 - Pain or pressure in your forehead, between your eyes, alongside your nose, or in your upper jaw and teeth